Leprosy in Our Time – Medical and Social Challenges

 Grassroots empowerment and networking

-Around the world, different groups are working to bring an end to the stigma suffered by people affected by leprosy.
-In addition to long-established anti-leprosy organizations that support their cause, there has been an increase in the number of groups of people affected by leprosy working for their own self-empowerment.
+Around the world, different groups are working to bring an end to the stigma suffered by persons affected by leprosy.
+In addition to long-established anti-leprosy organizations that support their cause, there has been an increase in the number of groups of persons affected by leprosy working for their own self-empowerment.

 ILEP (the International Federation of Anti-Leprosy Associations) traces its roots back to 1966 and the creation of a European federation of anti-leprosy associations.
 In 1975, organizations from North America and Japan became members, and the federation became truly international.
 ILEP supports medical, scientific, social and humanitarian activities for the relief and rehabilitation of persons affected by leprosy.
 It collaborates with the WHO and other partners.